 Service Type: Other Service Service Name: Assistive Technology (AT)

 Provider Category: Individual Provider Type:

 Vendor

 Provider Qualifications

 License (specify):

 Certificate (specify):

 Other Standard (specify):

 Vendor that meets applicable state licensure, registration, and certification requirements (be authorized by the manufacturer to sell, install, and/or repair equipment if applicable and ensure that all items meet applicable standards for manufacture, design, and installation).
 Be a registered business through the State of Hawaii Department of Commerce & Consumer Affairs.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification: DOH/DDD

-DOH/DDD

 Frequency of Verification:

 Prior to and after service delivery

 Appendix C: Participant Services C-1/C-3: Service Specification

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service specified in statute.
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional services specified in statute.
 Service Title:

 Chore

-Sub-Category 1:
+Catego ry 1: Sub-Category 1:

-08060 chore
+08 Hor me-Based Services 08060 chore

-Sub-Category 2:
+Categor ry 2: Sub-Category 2:

-Sub-Category 3:
+Catego ry 3: Sub-Category 3:

+Service Defi nition (Scope):

-Sub-Category 4:
+Categor Sub-Category 4:

-Chore services are needed to maintain the participant's home in a clean, sanitary, and safe manner.
-This service includes heavy household chores: washing floors, windows, and walls; tacking down loose rugs and tiles; and moving heavy items of furniture, in order to provide safe access and egress.
-Chore also includes more routine or regular services in the performance of general household tasks: meal preparation and routine household care for the participant only.
-These services are available to participants living independently who need Chore services and are without natural (non-paid) supports or who are living with family but the natural supports are physically unable to perform the chores.
-Documentation must indicate that no other party is capable of and responsible for providing chore services, including the participant, anyone else financially providing for the participant, and another relative, caregiver, landlord, community/volunteer agency, state service or third party payer.
+includes hear moving heavergular service participant of without nature perform the chore service caregiver, lated.
+Chore service period) as the In the case of vy household chores: washing floors, windows, a vy items of furniture, in order to provide safe acces in the performance of general household tasks only.
+These services are available to participants libral (non-paid) supports or who are living with far chores.
+Documentation must indicate that no others, including the participant, anyone else financiandlord, community/volunteer agency, state services are not face-to-face with the participant and make participant receives another waiver service. ess and egress.
+Chore also includes more routine or s: meal preparation and routine household care for the eving independently who need Chore services and are mily but the natural supports are physically unable to er party is capable of and responsible for providing lly providing for the participant, and another relative, he or third party payer.

-Chore services are not face-to-face with the participant and may be provided at the same time (same 15-minute period) as the participant receives another waiver service.

-In the case of a rental property, the responsibility of a landlord, pursuant to the lease agreement, is examined prior to authorization of Chore services.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+icable (if any) limits on the amount, frequency , or duration of this service:

-Chore services may not be authorized for participants who live independently or with family where either the participant or natural supports are able to perform this service.
+ees may not be authorized for participants who liver natural supports are able to perform this service

-An individual serving as a designated representative for a waiver participant using the consumer-directed option may not provide Chore services.
+al serving as a designated representative for a wai Chore services. ver participant using the consumer-directed option may

+Service Deli very Method (check each that applies):

+× Pa rticipant-directed as specified in Appendix E

+× Pro ovider managed

-Specify whether the service may be provided by (check each that applies):
+Specify when ther the service may be provided by (check eac h that applies):

+\square Le gally Responsible Person

+× Re lative

+Les Provider Sp gal Guardian ecifications:

-Provider Category Provider Type Title Enrolled I/DD Waiver Provider Consumer Directed Direct Support Worker (DSW)
+Provider Category Provider Type Title

+Agency Enrolled I/DD Waiver Provider

+Individual Consumer Directed Direct Support Worker (DSW)
-Agency

-Individual

-Service Type: Other Service Service Name: Chore
+Service Type: Other Service Service Name: Chore Provider Category: Agency